 It’s hard to find good B2B business ideas.

-You want an opportunity you can execute on, a problem you can be passionate about and that, over time, can lead to a sustainable competitive advantage.
+As a founder, you want an opportunity you can execute on, a problem you can be passionate about and that, over time, can lead to a sustainable competitive advantage.
 It’s not a decision you want to rush.

 To help out, I put together a list of 6 ways to find good B2B business ideas: